shaulkoy/state.java/README.md

 state.java
 ==========

-Very much a work in progress
+Currently an alpha release...

+Where there's a TODO in the code, I know it can be done better...